Skip to main content

 * Joseph’s comment:

-Producer Kim Hyung-suk's new challenges and adventures inspire other artists and producers.
-The attempt to launch the virtual band 'Sa-gong-i-ho' was a project that made a human personality exist through software against the backdrop of an electromagnetic space, often called the 'world of bits'.
+Producer Kim Hyung-suk’s new challenges and adventures inspire other artists and producers.
+The attempt to launch the virtual band ‘Sa-gong-i-ho’ was a project that made a human personality exist through software against the backdrop of an electromagnetic space, often called the ‘world of bits.’

 In the future, as AI-related infrastructure becomes more advanced and ubiquitous, there will be more of these attempts in the bits world.
 And meaningful results and directions will emerge.
 History is leading humanity in this direction, so it is by no means an inevitable problem.
-Someone will experience it first and create results, and the experience and data produced will be valuable assets to those who follow.
+Someone will experience it first and create results; the experience and data produced will be valuable assets to those who follow.

 * References and quotations: